gdcc/dataverse-exporters/croissant/README.md

 As the error indicates, go to https://github.com/mlcommons/croissant/tree/main/datasets/1.0 and find a dataset such as "titanic" and copy the latest `@context` from there.
 Note that this may be different (but more up to date) than the version in the spec at https://mlcommons.github.io/croissant/docs/croissant-spec.html#appendix-1-json-ld-context

 In short, we are trusting the output of `mlcroissant validate --jsonld` over the spec.

+For additional validation you can use https://search.google.com/test/rich-results and https://validator.schema.org which are linked from https://developers.google.com/search/docs/appearance/structured-data

 [mlcroissant]: https://pypi.org/project/mlcroissant/